rfitak/SISBID_MACHINE_LEARNING/README.md

 identify(horsepower,mpg,name)
 # Allows you to click on points on a plot to identify the particular point.
 Use CNTRL+click to quit.
 ```
+Regression vs classification
+- Regression - predict a quantitative or continuous response
+- classification - predict a categorical response
+- the Beta coefficients must be linear!
+We can transform covariates as needed